Rohan Bopanna: 1998-99: Last Junior Tournaments and Turning Professional

-2000s: Early Professional Career

-2000–2001: Early Days
+2000–01: Professional beginnings

-Bopanna had started entering ITF Circuit Tournaments but didn't got much success as many times his campaign ended in qualifying rounds or first and second rounds of main draw.
-He had only some occasional semi-finals and finals appearances in this period.
+Bopanna had started entering ITF Circuit Tournaments but didn't get much success as many times his campaign ended in qualifying rounds or first and second rounds of main draw.
+He had only some occasional semifinals and finals appearances in this period.
 Bopanna began the 21st century at 2000 Gold Flake Open where he lost to Denis Golovanov in straight sets in first round of qualifiers.
 He entered India F1 Futures where he lost to Mikhail Chadunel in 2nd round of singles after receiving bye in first round.
 In doubles he partnered Rishi Sridhar but they lost to Mustafa Ghouse and Vishal Uppal in first round.
-He then reached semi-finals of India F3 Futures with Rishi Sridhar where they lost to Andy Ram and Nir Welgreen and in singles lost to Ganesh Sundararaju in straight sets in 2nd round after receiving bye un first.
-He ended the year at India F6 Futures where reached Quarter-finals with Vijay Kannan but lost to Viktor Bruthans in singles 2nd round.
+He then reached semifinals of India F3 Futures with Rishi Sridhar where they lost to Andy Ram and Nir Welgreen and in singles lost to Ganesh Sundararaju in straight sets in 2nd round after receiving bye un first.
+He ended the year at India F6 Futures where reached quarterfinals with Vijay Kannan but lost to Viktor Bruthans in singles 2nd round.

-He started the year by reaching Quarter-finals of India F1 Futures with Vijay Kannan.
-He reached semi-finals of India F2 and F3 Futures with Vijay Kannan where both times they lost in straight sets and both he had a first round exit in singles.
+He started the year by reaching quarterfinals of India F1 Futures with Vijay Kannan.
+He reached semifinals of India F2 and F3 Futures with Vijay Kannan where both times they lost in straight sets and both he had a first round exit in singles.
 He reached the finals of India F4 Futures in both singles and doubles.
 In singles, he lost to Srinath Prahlad in straight sets.
 This was his first ITF Circuit final.
 In doubles, he again lost to Prahlad and Ajay Ramaswami in straight sets partnering Vijay Kannan.
 He then reached the finals of India F5 Futures where he again lost to Srinath Prahlad in straight sets.
-He then lost to Eyal Erlich in singles semi-finals of India F6 Futures.
-He ended 2002 season by entering Australia F6 Futures where he had first round exit in singles by Todd Reid in straight sets and reached Quarter-finals in doubles with Ronald Rugimbana.
+He then lost to Eyal Erlich in singles semifinals of India F6 Futures.
+He ended 2002 season by entering Australia F6 Futures where he had first round exit in singles by Todd Reid in straight sets and reached wuarterfinals in doubles with Ronald Rugimbana.